 Based in the UK, Gold Dust is a unique mentoring scheme for writers, founded by novelist Jill Dawson.
 An invaluable resource for new and emerging novelists and authors of non-fiction, Gold Dust offers eight hours of face-to-face meetings with an established novelist, biographer or short-story writer, usually taking place over a year.
 In between meetings the mentor will read your work for a further eight hours, and offer feedback on the writing, as well as an insider’s advice on the publishing world and finding an agent.

-The price - £2800 - reflects the calibre of writers we offer, and the fact that they work individually with you.
-Gold Dust has had lots of successes so far, despite being small and just four years in the running - several of our new writers have already signed up two-book deals; many have signed to agents and one just won the Tony Lothian Prize for first time biographers and another a national writing competition, coming first out of 27 thousand entrants.
-We put un-edited testimonies on the website from Gold Dust ‘graduates’ so that those interested in applying can get a feel for what we offer.
+The price – £3000 – reflects the calibre of writers mentoring, and the fact that they work individually with you.
+It is the same hourly rate the writers would be paid to tutor on all the top courses, but of course with Gold Dust they are working one to one, and reading your work too.
+Gold Dust has had lots of successes so far, despite being small.
+Several of our new writers have already signed two-book deals; many have signed to agents.
+For four years in a row, Gold Dust mentees have been on the shortlist for the Tony Lothian Prize for first time biographers and another won a national writing competition, coming first out of 27 thousand entrants.
+We put un-edited testimonies on the website from ‘graduates’ so that you can get a feel for what we offer.